spotlightpa/poor-richard/content/news/2021-11-02-SPLMEDMARIJUANAEVENT.md

 With <a href="https://www.spotlightpa.org/news/2021/08/pa-opioid-addiction-medical-marijuana-research/">the state research program in its early stages </a>and evidence lacking, some experts remain divided on recommending marijuana to treat opioid use disorder.

 On <b>Thursday, Nov.
 11 at 7 p.m.
-EST</b>, join Spotlight PA and a panel of experts for a free discussion on cannabis as a treatment for opioid use disorder, the debate in the medical community, and a look at the research.
+EST</b>, Spotlight PA and a panel of experts held a free discussion on cannabis as a treatment for opioid use disorder, the debate in the medical community, and a look at the research.

-Our panelists will include:
+Our panelists included:

 - <b>Ed Mahon</b>, investigative reporter for Spotlight PA